Orchids are tropical plants that rarely get yellow leaves. Preparatory care saves the plant from sudden and severe foliage discoloration.

 - Locate the plant away from drafty north-facing windows to avoid temperature drops in fall and winter.

-- Cover the plant with frost blankets and place heating pads under the pot to keep the warmth intact.
+- Cover the plant with frost blankets and place heating pads under the pot to keep the warmth intact, protecting it from winter.

 - Relocate Orchids away from radiators, air vents, and conditioning accessories.